Art Lit Training Dates

 November 1st - Peter Carl Faberge

 December - no Art Lit because of the Holiday Break

 January 3rd - Joan Miro

 March - no Art Lit because of Spring break

 Art Literacy Overview

 The Beaverton School District is home to an exceptional volunteer-staffed elementary and middle school art education program called Art Literacy.

-WTV's program consists of volunteers who receive in-person training at the school, who then give a prepared presentation to the classroom, play a prerecorded, follow-along videos of the Art Literacy presentation and production, and facilitate a hands-on art project with the students.
+WTV's program consists of volunteers who receive in-person training at the school, who then give a prepared presentation to the classroom, play a prerecorded, follow-along video of the Art Literacy production, and facilitate the hands-on art project with the students.
 Typically, during the year, there are six different lessons presented for elementary and three lessons at the middle school level.

 Volunteers are trained for every lesson they teach by a site based coordinator at each school.
 The program’s curriculum at present is based on more than 100 artists, including European masters, renowned American artists, cultural arts, some living and local artists.